-Zhang Zhao, CEO of Le Vision Pictures, is forcing a strategic remodeling in the Chinese film market.
+Zhang Zhao, CEO of Le Vision Pictures, is forcing a strategic remodeling in China’s film market.

 “A film company in the New Media Age” is his Le Vision manifesto in film production and distribution.
 His adept adoption of new media crowns him the game changer.
 In a land rich in copycat innovations, he stands out with genuine breakthroughs.
-While others are busy imitating the Hollywood way, he analyzes its problems and bottleneck.
+While others are busy imitating the Hollywood way, he makes efforts to analyze its problems and bottleneck.

 That partially explains why The Expendables 2, a film Le Vision invested in and distributed in China, defeated The Dark Knight Rises and The Amazing Spider-Man and grossed $54 million, as the 8th highest-grossing film in 2012 mainland China.
 A close look at these three films’ American box office performance shall reveal what Le Vision has achieved by specific targeting of a huge addressable market based on big data generated by social media users.

 In 2013, Le Vision’s sweeping distribution of the two Tiny Times films once again justifies the company’s new media default setting.
 Fans in the whole nation rush into the cinema, trying their luck to meet their idols, an appointment that can be booked through the Chinese Twitter and Facebook: Weibo and Renren, besides Le Vision’s own APP.
 Posts written by the director and actors are retweeted or shared by millions of social media users.
 It is a summer carnival for the teens and twentysomething: a group aged 13-23 that Le Vision particularly targets.
 A mere investment of about $6.53 million has generated $114.32 million of box office by mid-August.
 Film critics are dumbfounded, fans enraptured and investors stimulated.

 Zhang Zhao lately declares that different from general comments, Le Vision is not a distribution company, but a marketing company that serves its customers, the audience.